therealnicoroshi/modlist/README.md

   4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.

-  5. Go into Display Tweaks in the left pane of MO2 (search it then explore to SSEDisplayTweaks.ini) and lower this line number value:
-         ResolutionScale = 0.85
-  To something like .75

 ### ❗  Lowering this value too much WILL make the Wheeler menu partially off screen so test any changes  ❗